Content metrics for content marketing and journalism

 Customer acquisition cost (CAC)

-For more on this metric, see our CAC page.
+For more detail, see the CAC page.

 Editorial cadence